 You can also add a feeder and mix up a batch of "Wheast," a combination of sugar and yeast that professionals use to feed their insects.
 Hirt's ladybug nectar may also help attractive native species.

-There are, of course, several local gardening centers and arborists near you where you can buy ladybugs, but we obviously cannot list them all here.
-This list contains the more reputable, established, or most convenient online outlets where you can buy ladybugs.
+All in all, there are, of course, several local gardening centers and arborists near you where you can buy ladybugs, but we obviously cannot list them all here.
+So, this list contains the more reputable, established, or most convenient online outlets where you can buy ladybugs.